Most residents and visitors welcome the chance to glimpse

 bears are fed, they quickly learn unbearlike behaviors.
 Sadly,

-contact with human foods or garbage, they return again and again.
+into contact with human foods or garbage, they return again

-called in to deal with a "problem" bear will try
+managers called in to deal with a "problem" bear will try

-relocating it or discouraging it by using pepper spray, firing rubber bullets
+relocating it or discouraging it by using pepper spray, firing

-breaking bears of the human-related food habit continues,
+on breaking bears of the human-related food habit continues,

-but at present wildlife experts agree: A fed bear, more often than
+but at present wildlife experts agree: A fed bear, more often

 ecosystem, feeding by humans contributes to more grizzly bear